maldua-suite/zimbra-maldua-2fa/README.md

-# Zimbra OSE 2FA
+# Maldua's Zimbra 2FA

 ![Zimbra 2FA Splash](images/zimbra-maldua-2fa-splash.png)

 ## About

-**MALDUA'S Zimbra OSE 2FA Extension & Administration Zimlet** brought to you by [BTACTIC, open source & cloud solutions](https://www.btactic.com).
+**MALDUA'S Zimbra 2FA Extension & Administration Zimlet** brought to you by [BTACTIC, open source & cloud solutions](https://www.btactic.com).

 Two-factor authentication adds an additional layer of security to your Zimbra login.
 Thanks to a third-party authenticator such as Google Authenticator Zimbra users are now required to enter a randomly generated code.